DwayneSpades/2D_Platformer_Engine/README.md

 # 2D_Platformer_Engine
+Can currently only be ran if you have love2d installed on your computer-

 Improved collision, physics, and level editing. only items and platforms can be placed in demo.
 Controls:
 d key to change to debug mode,